radiantlogic-v8/documentation-new/r1-saas/monitoring-and-reporting-guide/01-monitoring.md

 ![An image showing ](Media/Image1.26.jpg)

-Figure 1.
-26 : Data Collectors
+Figure 1.26 : Data Collectors

 Descriptions for each data collector can be found in the following sections.
 Some properties within data collectors require the RadiantOne service to be running to get status information.

 Each description in this section indicates if the RadiantOne service needs to be running.
 If you have configured custom alerts that use properties in a data collector that require the RadiantOne service to be running, and the service stops, no alerts are sent.
 Be mindful of this when using data collectors in custom alerts.

 #### Active-alerts

 The active-alerts data collector returns information about all active alerts that are currently triggered.
 If the response is empty, this means there are currently no alerts triggered.

 >[!note] This data collector does not require a RadiantOne service to be running to return status information.

 #### Cloud-replication

-The cloud-replication data collector returns information and statistics about all configured inter- cluster replication.
+The cloud-replication data collector returns information and statistics about all configured inter-cluster replication.

 >[!note] This data collector requires a RadiantOne service to be running return status information.